Brian Williams: Early broadcast career

 Williams first worked in broadcasting in 1981 at KOAM-TV in Pittsburg, Kansas.
 The following year he covered news in the Washington, D.C., area at then-independent station WTTG, then worked in Philadelphia for WCAU, then owned and operated by CBS.
 Beginning in 1987 he broadcast in New York City at WCBS.

-Williams joined NBC News in 1993, where he anchored the national Weekend Nightly News and was chief White House correspondent.
+Williams joined NBC News in 1993, where he anchored the national Saturday Nightly News and rotated with the national "Sunday Nightly News" until 1999 and was chief White House correspondent.
 In the summer of 1996 he began serving as anchor and managing editor of The News with Brian Williams, broadcast on MSNBC and CNBC.
-Williams also served as primary substitute anchor on The NBC Nightly News with Tom Brokaw, and its weekend anchor.
+Williams also served as primary substitute anchor on The NBC Nightly News with Tom Brokaw, and its Saturday anchor.
 He reported the accident and death of Diana, Princess of Wales.